 We propose estimation and classification methods based on order statistics of FMMs.
-This study differs in terms of focus and structure from two recent works on order statistics in FMMs, namely, Hatefi et al. (2014, 2015).
+This study differs in terms of focus and structure from two recent works on order statistics in FMMs, namely, Hatefi, Jafari Jozani and Ziou (2014); Hatefi, Jafari Jozani and Ozturk (2015).
 The main objective of this study is to develop a statistical inference for classifying labeled and/or unlabeled current or future observations, based on correlated order statistics.
-In contrast, Hatefi et al. (2014, 2015) estimate the parameters of an FMM, and classify the observations into subpopulations using independent order statistics in ranked-set sampling designs.
-In this study, the order statistics are correlated, which requires different latent
+In contrast, Hatefi, Jafari Jozani and Ziou (2014); Hatefi, Jafari Jozani and Ozturk (2015) estimate the parameters of an FMM, and classify the observations into subpopulations using